 The following graph shows the values of the Product Compliance Index in the Group production sites for the last three years.

 2. The methodology for the calculation of the indicator is described in the Quality Management System procedure on product manufacture: the nonconformities are weighted according to their seriousness and compared to the total production manufactured.

 Product compliance index

-|Soffass Converting via Lazzareschi (ITA)||Soffass via Fossanuova (ITA)||Soffass Monfalcone (ITA)||Soffass Tassignano (ITA)||Intertissue Baglan (UK)||Intertissue Horwich (UK)||Sofidel Benelux||Sofidel France Frouard||Sofidel France Ingrandes||Sofidel France Roanne|
+|Soffass Converting via Lazzareschi (ITA)||Soffass via Fossanuova (ITA)||Soffass Monfalcone (ITA)||Soffass Tassignano (ITA)||Sofidel UK Baglan (UK)||Sofidel Benelux||Sofidel France Frouard||Sofidel France Ingrandes||Sofidel France Roanne|

-|Sofidel Germany||Sofidel Greece||Sofidel Hungary||Sofidel Poland||Sofidel Romania||Sofidel Spain||Sofidel Sweden||Sofidel UK||Werra (Stab.
-THP) (GER)||Werra (Stab.
-Werra) (GER)||Werra (Stab.
-Omega) (GER)|
+|Sofidel Germany||Sofidel Greece||Sofidel Hungary||Sofidel Poland||Sofidel Romania||Sofidel Spain||Sofidel Sweden||Sofidel UK Leicester (UK)||Werra (THP Plant) (GER)||Werra (Werra Plant) (GER)||Werra (Omerga Plant) (GER)|

-In plants where the self-controlled health-hygiene system is implemented (81% of European plants), 100% of the product categories are subject to assessment of the impact on the health and safety of products, while GMP are implemented at all sites.
-In addition to specific activities, such as cleaning and inspection programmes, traceability and recall tests and the application of hygiene rules, chemical and biological tests are also performed by accredited external laboratories in compliance with the main applicable regulations and guidelines.
-The testing plan is constantly updated taking into account the development of the regulations and/or the special requirements of the relevant market.
+The various activities carried out in the Group's companies, such as cleaning and inspection, traceability and product recall tests and the application of hygiene rules are also supported by chemical and biological tests carried out by external accredited laboratories in compliance with the main applicable regulations and guidelines.
+The testing plan is periodically reassessed taking into account the development of the regulations and/or special requirements of the relevant market.